concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-ux-guidelines-consumer.markdown

 The following guidelines should be used to develop your connection user experience and will be used to evaluate your application during the [certification process](/manage-apps/app-certification.html).

-Required elements are essential, and recommended elements are optional but useful for creating a comprehensive integration with Concur.

 ### <a name="design-guidelines-connect"></a>Connect